SpyKeeR/Knowledge-base/TSSR/04-Utilisation-GNU-Linux/9-Commandes-Bonus.md

-# 9 - Commandes Bonusncdu/ranger - explorateur de fichiers

-duf - Drive usage plus joli

-ripgrep - grep modern

-mosh - roaming ssh

-lshw - list hardware

-mtr - traceroute dynamic

-fd - find faster

-fzf - filtering an output(?)

-zoxide - cd but with a memory of frequently used folder (zi - interactive)

-exa - ls with a tree.

-glances - htop like

-iotop - input/output monitoring

-stat - details about a file

-dstat - monitoring of all systems values in one line

-watch - make a command be live, cycling the cmd to refresh values/output of it

-progress - view progress of copy/transfer files

-dig - modern version of dig

-termshark - Wireshark CLI like

-lsof -i :22 - ss like filtering listeting specifiedport

-ipcalc - subnetting tool

-wormhole - P2P transfer file tool

-systemd-analyze blame - find which service/socket taking the most time at boot

-systemd-analyze critical-chain - analyze the chain of launch by systemd

-procs - ps aux more friendly

-lazydocker - CLI friendly for docker

-shred - multipass delete file tool

-ts - Add timestaps to each line of an output (piping command)

-errno - asking what error is link to an error code

-ifdata - to get interface config clearly

-vipe - Use vi as editor of what is piped in between 2 commands (piping command)

-unp - alias calling an archiver tool based on the type of archive pointed

-jq - JSON parser

-taskwarrior - Todolist tool/tasks/reminder

-asciinema rec/play/agg - Recording a terminal, replay it, export gif
+# Commandes Bonus

+- `ncdu/ranger` - explorateur de fichiers

+- `duf` - Drive usage plus joli

+- `ripgrep` - grep modern

+- `mosh` - roaming ssh

+- `lshw` - list hardware

+- `mtr` - traceroute dynamic

+- `fd` - find faster

+- `fzf` - filtering an output(?)

+- `zoxide` - cd but with a memory of frequently used folder (zi - interactive)

+- `exa` - ls with a tree.

+- `glances` - htop like

+- `iotop` - input/output monitoring

+- `stat` - details about a file

+- `dstat` - monitoring of all systems values in one line

+- `watch` - make a command be live, cycling the cmd to refresh values/output of it

+- `progress` - view progress of copy/transfer files

+- `dig` - modern version of dig

+- `termshark` - Wireshark CLI like

+- `lsof -i :22` - ss like filtering listeting specifiedport

+- `ipcalc` - subnetting tool

+- `wormhole` - P2P transfer file tool

+- `systemd-analyze blame` - find which service/socket taking the most time at boot

+- `systemd-analyze critical-chain` - analyze the chain of launch by systemd

+- `procs` - ps aux more friendly

+- `lazydocker` - CLI friendly for docker

+- `shred` - multipass delete file tool

+- `ts` - Add timestaps to each line of an output (piping command)

+- `errno` - asking what error is link to an error code

+- `ifdata` - to get interface config clearly

+- `vipe` - Use vi as editor of what is piped in between 2 commands (piping command)

+- `unp` - alias calling an archiver tool based on the type of archive pointed

+- `jq` - JSON parser

+- `taskwarrior` - Todolist tool/tasks/reminder

+- `asciinema rec/play/agg` - Recording a terminal, replay it, export gif